TARGET: Automated Scenario Generation from Traffic Rules for Testing Autonomous Vehicles via Validated LLM-Guided Knowledge Extraction: Threats to Validity

 The \textbf{external validity} concerns the generalizability of our proposed test generation method.
-We applied the most relevant rules from the Texas driver handbook, which is representative of North American standards.
+In this paper, we tested five ADSs on two simulation platforms.
+MMFN~\cite{zhang2022mmfn} and LAV~\cite{chen2022lav}) were published at high-quality computer vision conferences such as CVPR and performed well in Carla Challenge~\cite{carla_challenge}.
+Auto~\cite{carla_auto} was developed based on the source code in the simulator Carla.
+Autoware~\cite{kato2018autoware} and Apollo are the largest open-source industry-level ADSs.
+IDM~\cite{christiano2016transfer} and PPO~\cite{schulman2017proximal} are advanced RL-based driving agents.
+For simulators, Carla, LGSVL and MetaDrive are widely used in ADS test generation works and they offer several distinct maps with high fidelity.
+Our experiment results show that the proposed method is generalizable to find violations of ADSs in different maps.

+In this work, we applied the most relevant rules from the Texas driver handbook, because Texas is one of the most supportive states for the development of autonomous driving.
+Since 2017, the Department of Texas Transportation has published two laws about the operation of and regulation of autonomous vehicles~\cite{texasAVLaw}.
+Now there are about 15 autonomous driving companies such as Aruro and Waymo conducting their autonomous vehicle tests in Texas~\cite{texasAVCompany}.
+In future work, we plan to expand this study to test rules and regulations from various cities in the United States and other countries.

 Using GPT-4 and our tailored rule-parsing pipeline, our rule parser accurately represented scenarios for 91.8\% of the benchmarked traffic rules, highlighting its capability to understand traffic rules and extract key information.
 In future work, we will incorporate traffic rules from other regions such as Asia.
-For scenario generation, we implemented a template scenario script leveraging Carla APIs (e.g., changing the weather and controlling actors).
-These APIs are common designs for the most of existing simulators~\cite{dosovitskiy2017carla, rong2020lgsvl}.
-Our approach can thus transition to other simulators by adjusting API commands in the template script.
+For scenario generation, we implemented a template scenario script and implemented it on two simulators Carla and LGSVL, which shows the generability of the proposed method on different simulators.

 In terms of \textbf{internal validity}, the concern is that GPT-4 itself is powerful enough to generate scenario representation.
 Therefore, we conducted an ablation study to evaluate the effectiveness of the proposed rule-parsing pipeline.
 The experiment results show that the proposed pipeline achieves better performance than only using GPT-4.